-28 Legal reserves
+29 Legal reserves

-Movements in legal reserves are included in the statement of changes in equity on page 11 of the financial statements.
+Movements in legal reserves are included in the statement of changes in equity on page 12 of the financial statements.

 The legal reserve represents the amount set aside from retained earnings and is not distributable to the Bank's shareholders.
 Article 60° of the Macau Financial System Act requires credit institutions incorporated in Macau transfer at least 20% of their net annual profits to their legal reserve account until that fund amounts to half of the share capital.
-Once the amount referred to in the preceding paragraph has been reached, credit institutions shall transfer at least 10% of their annual net profits to the legal reserve account until the share capital.
+Once the amount referred to in the preceding paragraph has been reached, credit institutions shall transfer at least 10% of their annual net profits to the legal reserve account until the reserve fund is equal to the share capital.